 - Enter and submit the email address associated with your Zendesk user profile.

 - Check your email, then click the link in the email to sign in.

 Accessing the account if passwords are enabled

 If Zendesk passwords are still enabled, agents and admins with a Zendesk username and password can still access the account by browsing to a specific URL.

 - Enter the username and password associated with your Zendesk account.

-- If your company uses SSO, it's possible the username and password you use for SSO may differ from the username and password stored in the backup Zendesk authentication system.
+- If your company uses SSO, the username and password you use for SSO may differ from the username and password stored in the backup Zendesk authentication system.
 Your Zendesk username is listed as the primary email address in your Zendesk user profile.